-Consider appointing an architect or building surveyor with experience in repairing and adapting historic buildings, as well as flood damage.
-They will advise on flood resistance measures suitable for your home.
+Consider appointing a conservation accredited architect or building surveyor with experience in repairing and adapting historic buildings, as well as flood damage.
+They will advise you on flood resistance measures suitable for your home.
 Any assessment should consider the type of flood risk, how the building is constructed, what materials have been used and whether parts of the building will be more resistant to flooding than other parts.
 You may need to look beyond the building itself and consider flood resistance measures away from the property.

 Things you can do:

-- Keep a supply of modern water absorbent sandbag alternatives at hand to help prevent water entering your home or to soak up water.
+- Keep a supply of modern water-absorbent sandbag alternatives at hand to help prevent water entering your home or to soak up water.

 The National Flood Forum’s blue pages online directory provides advice and information on property flood products and services.
 Look for products which are kite marked as complying with BSI standards.

-- Install or move electrical circuits above potential flood level.
+- Install or move electrical circuits above potential flood level

-- Raise any vulnerable electrical equipment such as freezers above potential flood level.
+- Raise any vulnerable electrical equipment such as freezers above potential flood level

-- Add backflow valves to plumbing.
+- Add backflow valves to drains connected to sewers

-- Add a built-in pump for cellar areas or sub-floors that are particularly vulnerable to flooding.
+- Add a built-in pump for cellar areas or sub-floors that are particularly vulnerable to flooding

 - Use traditional materials such as solid wood, lime plaster and tiled floors and surfaces as these recover much more easily that many modern materials:

-- Avoid composite wood materials such as chipboard and fibreboard for fixtures such as kitchen units as they will be ruined.
+- Avoid composite wood materials such as chipboard and fibreboard for fixtures such as kitchen units as they will be ruined